-In a nutshell, your domain name points to your IP address, which in turns point to your website.
-This way users around the world can easily access your website by simply typing in your domain in their web browser.
+In a nutshell, your domain name points to your IP address, which, in turn, points to your website.
+That way, users around the world can easily access your website by simply typing in your domain name into their web browser.

 You can read more about different types of web hosting.